jakartaee/persistence/README.md

 # Jakarta Persistence project

-The Jakarta Persistence API is the Java(R) API for the management of persistence and object/relational mapping in Jakarta EE and Java SE environments.
+Jakarta Persistence defines a standard for management of persistence and object/relational mapping in Java(R) environments.

 ## License